fsouza/fake-gcs-server/README.md

 The library is available inside the package [``github.com/fsouza/fake-gcs-server/fakestorage``](https://godoc.org/github.com/fsouza/fake-gcs-server/fakestorage) and can be used from within test suites in Go package.
-The emulator is available as a binary that can be built manually or fetched from Docker Hub ([``docker pull fsouza/fake-gcs-server``](https://hub.docker.com/r/fsouza/fake-gcs-server)).
+The emulator is available as a binary that can be built manually, downloaded from the [releases page](https://github.com/fsouza/fake-gcs-server/releases) or pulled from Docker Hub ([``docker pull fsouza/fake-gcs-server``](https://hub.docker.com/r/fsouza/fake-gcs-server)).

 ## Using the emulator in Docker